UPPMAX/HPC-python/docs/day2/new-matplotlib-intro.rst

    ax.set_title('Demo Plot - Explicit API')
    plt.show()

+A figure and a set of axes objects are created explicitly, usually with ``fig,axes = plt.subplots(nrows=nrows, ncols=ncols)``, even if there will be only 1 set of axes (in which case the ``nrows`` and ``ncols`` kwargs are omitted).
+Then the vast majority of the plotting and formatting commands are called as methods of the axes object (with the most oft-encountered exception being ``fig.colorbar()``; see `this article on colorbar placement for details <https://matplotlib.org/stable/users/explain/axes/colorbar_placement.html>`__).
+Notice that most of the formatting methods now start with ``set_`` when called upon an ``axes`` object.

-The outputs look the same above because the example was chosen to work with both APIs, but there is a lot that can be done with the explicit API but not the implicit API.
+The outputs look the same for both of these examples because the plot type was chosen to work with both APIs, but the explicit API offers a much wider range of plot types and customizations.
 A prime example is using the subplots function for its main purpose, which is to support and format 2 or more separate sets of axes on the same figure.

 .. challenge:: Let x be an array of 50 values from -5 to 5.
 Plot y = 1/(1+exp(-x)).